WillPower3309/awesome-dotfiles/README.md

 |[`SF Text`](https://aur.archlinux.org/packages/otf-san-francisco/)|System font - Same font used by apple in macOS / iOS / watchOS|

 There are also a number of optional dependencies, which will improve the user experience but aren't required:
+**Bear in mind that most of these dependencies come preinstalled on non arch systems.
+I would recommend reading their descriptions below to determine which ones you need to install**
+- `flashfocus-git`: Flashes a window when it becomes focused (allows a user to clearly determine when a window enters focus without a window border)
-- `acpi -i`: Battery managing cli application, used by top bar widget to determine battery status
+- `acpi`: Battery managing cli application, used by top bar widget to determine battery status
 - `xfce4-power-manager`: Lightweight power manager spawned when the top panel battery icon is clicked
-- `bluetoothctl`: Bluetooth cli application, used by top bar widget to determine if bluetooth is on
+- `bluez`, `bluez-utils`: Bluetooth cli application, used by top bar widget to determine if bluetooth is on
-- `blueman`: Bluetooth managing application, spawned when the bluetooth top panel icon is clicked
+- `blueman`: Bluetooth managing application, spawns when the bluetooth top panel icon is clicked
 - `pamac-aur`: Lightweight GUI package manager, spawned when the top panel package icon is clicked
 - `nm-connection-editor`: GUI wifi connection editor, spawned when the top panel wifi icon is clicked
 - `Scrot`: Screenshot tool, which is mapped to the print screen key in keys.lua. **If you want to meet this dependency, ensure that the ~/Pictures` folder exists**, otherwise the program will not save your screenshots